ntomkin/fewp-project-starterkit/README.md

 # The Project – Starter Kit

 This Starter Kit will give you a boilerplate for getting your Project up and running.
-Within this Starter Kit there is an example of implementing Postgres as as your database (read), a fresh `create-react-app` project folder to build the React portion of your project, `composer` scripts to help you deploy the Project on Heroku, and a few `composer` libraries to help you with handling requests.
+Within this Starter Kit there is an example of implementing Postgres as as your database, a fresh `create-react-app` project folder to build the React portion of your project, `composer` scripts to help you deploy the Project on Heroku, and a few `composer` libraries to help you with handling requests.

 ### Disclaimer